Goodbye to All That

 Rather than simply riding the bouncing ball and fighting to avoid being on the bottom when it bounces, it’s time for “leadership” to start working with a new cognitive pattern, a Punk Rock ethos for disruption.

-“As 2022 draws near, it is time to face the world’s predictable unpredictability,” write The Economist in The New Normal is Already Here.
+“As 2022 draws near, it is time to face the world’s predictable unpredictability,” wrote The Economist in The New Normal is Already Here.
 Get Used to It, its commentary closing out 2021.
 “The pattern for the rest of 2020s is not the familiar routine of the pre-covid years, but the turmoil and bewilderment of the pandemic era.
 The new normal is already here..
 Any boss who thinks their industry is immune to such wild dynamism is unlikely to last long”

 Change comes in three wavelengths: There are changes to the game, changes in the rules of the game, and changes in how the rules are changed.
+The world is flailing to find ‘strategic fit’ to the latter.

 It's legacy thinking -- not technology -- that's maybe the biggest barrier to navigating the transition space to a new era.
 Leadership teams become kinetically-trapped in outmoded structures, orientations, incentives and schools of thought, doomed to be, always, in defense of whatever business model allowed them to be successful in the first place.
 Most "digital transformations" reinforce the obsolete.

-We keep re-submerging ourselves in familiar storylines.
 Having normalized cliche, "old" narratives have veto power over the new, keeping us running on the watery residue of the past.
 Incrementalism edges out exploration.

 We tinker in proven domains.
+We try to survive in a remnant context.

 Existential crises abound (look no further than Biogen trying to sell itself to Samsung after its disastrous rollout of Adhulem, cryptocurrencies threat to central banks, or at the geopolitical level, the cracking of United States leadership and the rise of China “remaking the international system” according to its rules).
 The world is now littered with dying companies, markets and industries buying into the myth of a simple recipe, the allure of new technology, and an obsession with tradition as they search for optimal solutions that don’t exist.